cadamini/Technovine-Site/pages/services/digital-sinage.md

 __Digital Signage__ has grown rapidly over the last two decades well beyond just a *flashy trend* for big businesses in the realm of __Marketing__, __Advertising__, and the general dissemination of information.
 Now it has become the expected strategy.

-Proper and reliable digital signage allows for a quick and cost effective transfer of information to customers.
-Malfunctioning or out-of-date digital signage can result in confusion or unefficent completion of everyday business operations.
+Proper and reliable digital signage allows for a quick and cost-effective transfer of information to customers.
+Malfunctioning or out-of-date digital signage can result in confusion or inefficient completion of everyday business operations.

-This is why having professional __Digital Signage Support__ is imperative for any business that takes advantage of the benefits that __Digital Signage__ provide.
+This is why having professional __Digital Signage Support__ is imperative for any business that takes advantage of the benefits that **Digital Signage** provides.